hitblast/advent-of-code-python/README.md

 ## ToDo

-Please view [this TODO.md file](TODO.md) to see what's currently up with the current tasks for this repository.
+Please view [this TODO.md file](TODO.md) to see what's currently up with the tasks for this repository.

 ## Get started